quadient/evolve-script-module-examples/csv-transform-example/README.md

 ## Build the script

-As was described in the main README.
+As was described in the main README:
+In commandline switch to the folder `csv-transform-example` and run the following command:

+$ bb b

+As a result, there should be a file a.js in folder dist.
+This is the javascript that should be uploaded to Evolve.

 ## Create Pipeline